oubielamir/Covid19-US-Leaflet/README.md

 #### MAC Terminal:
 **Make sure you're in the directory with all the files.

-1- To acess the R shell and install packages from the terminal type
+1- To acess the R and install packages from the terminal type

 **R**